 - 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
-Relevant experience in the design, conduct and interpretation of epidemiological studies using large health datasets on topics such as pharmacoepidemiology and non-communicable diseases. - 3.
+Experience in advanced statistical modelling and the design, conduct and interpretation of observational epidemiological studies. - 3.
 Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
 Evidence of good organizational skills, including effective time management. - 7.
-Strong data management and quantitative skills with experience in a common statistical package (e.g. Stata or R).
+Familiarity with risk prediction methodology - 8.
+Strong skills in data management and statistical programming (e.g. Stata or R).